MattTheDev/CouchBot/docs/troubleshooting.rst

 If you are having issues you can use the following commands to help in identifying where they are.

+.. attention:: Ensure the channel also has the correct permissions to allow **CouchBot** to post!

 -----
 Ping
 -----